BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 An important thing to realize is that Resonance is designed to highlight *changes* in the signals, as well as reflecting the values of the signals themselves.
 Tracks associated with a signal that has stayed very constant will gradually fade out, and only be heard again once the control signal moves into a new range.

 This works by an interaction of four variables defined in the input: decayRate, decayRange, decayBoost and decayThreshold.
 These work with the *calculated value* of the input, as described above with min, peak and max variables.
 The Decay also stores an internal value called decayValue that is the result of the calculation.
-The decayValue of a track is the *average* of the decayValues of each of its inputs, so that novelty in any of the Inputs reflects as novelty in the Track.
+The decayValue of a Track is the *average* of the decayValues of each of its Inputs, so that novelty in any of the Inputs reflects as novelty in the Track.

 To begin, the first message an input receives is stored as a new target value, and the decayValue is set equal to the decayBoost.

-With each subsequent message, first we check whether the absolute difference between the new value and the target value is less than the decayRange - in other words, if the decayRange is 0.2, we check whether the new value is within 0.2 of the value we have stored.
+With each subsequent message, first we check whether the absolute difference between the new value and the target value is less than the decayRange - in other words, if the decayRange is 0.2, we check whether the new value is within 0.2 above or below the value we have stored.
+Again, this is not referring to the actual value of the Signal, but to the result of the calculations done by the Input, which will always be in a range of 0 to 1.

 If the new value is within this range, we consider the signal not to have changed, so we *multiply* the decayValue by the decayRate.
 If the decayRate is high, like 0.9, the decayValue will decrease slowly.
-If it is low, it will decrease more quickly and the Track will soon fade out.
+If it is low, it will decrease more quickly and the Track will soon fade out. (this should really be adjusted because the name implies the opposite of what it does... todo)

 If instead the new value is outside of this range, we consider the signal to have changed, and we *add* the decayBoost to the existing decayValue.
 After this boost, if the new decayValue is above the decayThreshold, then we re-assign a new target value of the decay as the new reference point for deciding whether the signal has changed or not.

 The result of this is that when a Signal changes significantly, a Track will slowly increase in volume so long as the incoming values are outside of the current decayRange, until it reaches the decayThreshold, at which point the target value will change.
-If the Signal then stays steady, the decay will slowly decrease.
+If the Signal then stays steady, the decay will slowly decrease because the new values are being compared with the updated target value.

-To make a sound more present, you can lower its decayRange so that a smaller change causes an increase in volume, you can increase its decayBoost so that each message outside the range causes a larger increase, you can increase the decayRate so that the track fades out more slowly, or you can increase the decayThreshold so that more change is noticeable when the signal is outside of the decayRange.
+To make a sound more present, you can lower its decayRange so that a smaller change causes an increase in volume, you can increase its decayBoost so that each message that falls outside the range causes a larger increase, you can increase the decayRate so that the track fades out more slowly, or you can increase the decayThreshold so that more change is noticeable when the signal is outside of the decayRange.
 You can also change how often the entire track is present by decreasing its decayCutoff.

 The current decay value of a track is shown on the third horzontal slider of each track in the tracks panel.